freddyflo/AngularJS/README.md

-# Front-End JavaScript Frameworks: AngularJS
+# Front-End JavaScript Framework: AngularJS

 #### AngularJS course organised by Hong Kong University of Science and Technology on www.coursera.org